GlycemicGPT Docs

 • Tandem can break it.
 They've broken similar community projects before -- tconnectpatcher, an earlier reverse-engineering effort, died in 2022 when its targeted t:connect version (v1.2 from 2020) got rotated out.
 Auth flows, endpoints, and response shapes change without notice.

 • When it breaks, fixes take time.
-The maintainers of the underlying libraries are responsive but unpaid; expect days to weeks for a fix when Tandem rotates something major.
-The push direction is more fragile than the pull direction because it impersonates the mobile app at a deeper level.
+The maintainers of the underlying library are responsive but unpaid; expect days to weeks for a fix when Tandem rotates something major.

-• The Bluetooth path through the mobile app is more stable than either cloud direction because it talks to the pump directly, not to Tandem's cloud.
+• The Bluetooth path through the mobile app is more stable than the cloud path because it talks to the pump directly.
 If you're using GlycemicGPT primarily for live data, treat the cloud integration as a backup / history-fill-in path and the Bluetooth path as primary.

 If you depend on the cloud path for caregiver alerts or anything time-sensitive, plan for the integration to occasionally lag by a day or two during a Tandem-side rotation.